outcomesinsights/conceptql_spec/README.md

 ### Drop support for positional arguments?

 Although lisp-syntax makes it easy to support positional arguments, it might be better to require all arguments to be keyword-based.
-HOWEVER, it makes it slightly hard to support arrays of arguments passed to a given keyword argument, e.g. ["icd9", codelist: ["412", "410.00"]] would be read as icd9 with a codelist pointing to operator "412" with an argument of "410.00"
+HOWEVER, it makes it slightly hard to support arrays of arguments passed to a given keyword argument, e.g. \["icd9", codelist: \["412", "410.00"]] would be read as icd9 with a codelist pointing to operator "412" with an argument of "410.00"

-Soooooooo, it would appear that keyword arguments are *only* ok if we have values that aren't arrays and if there needs to be an array of arguments, that set of arguments must be "positional".
+Soooooooo, it would appear that keyword arguments are *only* OK if we have values that aren't arrays and if there needs to be an array of arguments, that set of arguments must be "positional".

 It *might* be possible to specify that an option takes multiple arguments and in those cases we won't translate an array, but let's make this happen *if* we need it.